 "The Newton in 1998 looks remarkably unchanged from the Newton in 1993," wrote Sculley.
 "With the exception that the handwriting now works and the screen is readable."

 If he'd let the designers get that right before announcing it, Newton might well have revolutionized the world.
-As it is, you can see much of what made the iPhone popular so many years later with communications, calendar, and email all in a handheld device.
+In an alternative reality, Newton could have been such a hit.